yisi23/pagebox/README.md

 4) createapost.site.com

+5) transactionhistory.site.com

-...
-Also at the end of the day I will hack your Single Sign On. :trollface:
+... at the end of the day I will hack your Single Sign On. :trollface:

 ## Rich Internet Applications

-If your app consists of one or two pages this feature **will not** decrease attack surface a lot because what **all possible functionality** was granted to this single page.
+If your app consists of one or two pages this feature **will not** decrease attack surface because **all possible functionality** was granted to this single page.

 ## So which apps need it the most?